CenturyLinkCloud/PublicKB/Network/load-balancing-comparison-matrix.md

 <sup>3: Support is defined as an agreement between CenturyLink and the customer to provide technical support and incident management for the load balancing service</sup>

 <sup>4: [CenturyLink offers](ctl.io/pricing) various pricing models for the Citrix VPX virtual appliance based on performance and availability needs.
 Customers can elect to upgrade **edition** and **availability** configurations at any time.

+<sup>5: Layer 4 is related to fourth layer of the OSI model: transport level.
+For example: TCP and UDP protocols are transport level.<br>Layer 7 is related to seventh layer of the OSI model: application level.
+For example: HTTP, FTP, SMTP, DNS protocols are application level.

 ### Additional Details
 The links below provide supporting material that can assist a customer with further evaluating the proper load balancing service for their needs.